zooniverse/front-end-monorepo/docs/arch/adr-14.md

 ## Decision

 We've decided to use [Contentful](https://www.contentful.com/), an online third party CMS, to host our content.
 (Or at least, part of our content, such as the often-changing Publications page.)
+There will be two users registered: one admin account with full access to the Content Model editor _and_ content, and an editor account for day-to-day use which only has content editing access.

 **Reasons for choosing Contentful**

-- @rogerhutchings has used it for projects in the past
+- [@rogerhutchings](https://github.com/rogerhutchings) has used it for projects in the past
 - It has a free tier
 - It has a well-documented API
 - It has an excellent admin interface for editing content and models